JustinPatenaude/balticathletics/promotions.md

     - Sonik Blast Cushion Mouth Guard (CMG) Pealess Whistle

     1 available
+- title: Fox40 Classic Whistle & T-Reign Clip 7930-0000
+  image: "/Fox40 T-Reign & whistle 7930-0000.jpg"
+  price: 17
+  description: |-
+    FOX40 CLASSIC WHISTLE FEATURES:
+    -The Fox 40® Classic® whistle is the standard choice referees and coaches at all levels, rescue professionals and general safety worldwide
+    - Flawless, consistent and reliable
+    - Easy to blow and cannot be overblown
+    - Will be heard above ambient noise, loud crowds, the roar of engines, breaking waves and thundering gale-force winds
+    - Sound will be heard up to a mile away

+    6 available
 - title: Fox40 LED Flashlight 7914-0105
   image: "/Fox40 LED flashlight.PNG"
   price: 10